ksmith117/college_mbb_team-prediction-app/README.md

 ## Data Sources

-- Data was scraped from official athletics websites for the ACC during the 2025–2026 men’s college basketball season
+- Data was compiled from official athletics websites for Power 4 conferences (ACC, Big Ten, Big 12, SEC) during the 2025–2026 men’s college basketball season
-- Availability data was derived from player injury/availability reports
+- Availability data was derived from injury and player status reports
-- Conference standings were scraped from official conference records
+- Conference standings and records were collected from official conference sources
-- Conference tournament results were extracted from official bracket data
+- Conference tournament results were manually aggregated and standardized
-- NCAA tournament participation was identified from the official NCAA bracket
+- NCAA tournament participation was recorded as a binary indicator (1 = made tournament, 0 = did not)

-All data was cleaned and standardized into a unified dataset for modeling.

----

-## Automated Data Pipeline

-The project includes a fully automated pipeline that:

-- Scrapes availability reports
-- Scrapes conference standings
-- Scrapes conference tournament bracket results
-- Extracts NCAA tournament teams
-- Builds a final modeling dataset

-This replaces manual data entry and allows for scalable expansion to other leagues (e.g., NBA).

 ---